Real Case Study 2026 Reading time: 14 min

 • Machine washable at 86°F (30°C)

-Ryan’s Full Return Protocol, Step by Step in His Building Garage
+The Full Return Protocol, Step by Step in the Garage

-They pulled into Naperville on a Sunday evening at 7:30 p.m. after 14 hours of driving.
-Jake and Emma had been asleep since South Carolina.
-Sarah was ready to be home.
-Ryan parked in the underground garage, unloaded the bags from the trunk, and said simply: “We do the protocol here before we go upstairs.”
+Picture pulling in on a Sunday evening at 7:30 p.m. after 14 hours of driving — kids asleep since South Carolina, everyone ready to be home.
+This is the moment of discipline: park in the garage, unload the bags from the trunk, and run the protocol there before anyone goes upstairs.

 Step 1 — The suitcase does not enter the bedroom